jhu-ip/cs220-s22/assign/midterm.md

 ## General Requirements

-This is a team of two programming assignment, meaning you and a partner will collaboratively write and submit the source code for a program.
-You and your partner should take a "paired programming" approach, where you frequently work together at a single screen.
+This is a team of two or three programming assignment, meaning you and one or two partners will collaboratively write and submit the source code for a program.
+You and your partner(s) should take a "paired programming" approach, where you frequently work together at a single screen.
 In this approach, at any given time one person is the "driver" with their hands on the keyboard, and the other is the "navigator" watching and guiding the driver.
 You should switch roles regularly.
 This method is particularly effective when you are testing and debugging your program.
 Remember, you are both responsible for all the code you submit and will receive the same grade.

 As usual for coding assignments, you are required to use the `git` version control system and include a *log file* with your project submission.
-Both partners must make sigificant commits to the project.
+All partners must make sigificant commits to the project.

 <div class='admonition caution'>
 <div class='title'>Caution</div>
 <div class='content'>
-<p>We will provision you a separate repo for your midterm project under the <code>jhu-ip</code> organization and both team members along with course staff will be invited to have an admin role on the repo.
+<p>We will provision you a separate repo for your midterm project under the <code>jhu-ip</code> organization and all team members along with course staff will be invited to have an admin role on the repo.
 You will both need to clone this new repo to get started.
 You should anticipate some conflicts when sharing a repo, and will need to resolve and merge them appropriately.
 Frequent commit/push/pull sequences are even more important in this situation.</p>
 </div>
 </div>